 Who among us hasn’t been told at least once not to eat crabapples?
-Because of their frequently bad taste and small amounts of cyanide in the seeds, it’s a common misconception that crabapples are toxic.
-But is it safe to eat crabapples?
+Due to their frequently bad taste and the small amounts of cyanide in the seeds, it’s a common misconception that crabapples are toxic.
+So, is it safe to eat crabapples?
 Keep reading to learn more about the safety of eating crabapples and what to do with crabapple fruit trees.

 Are Crabapples Edible?

 The short answer to this question is: yes.
 However, there’s a longer answer to explain why.
 Crabapples aren’t actually a different kind of tree than apples.
 The only distinction is one of size.
 If a tree produces fruits that are bigger than 2 inches (5 cm.) in diameter, it’s an apple.
 If the fruits are smaller than 2 inches (5 cm.), it’s a crabapple.
 That’s it.
 Granted, those apples that have been bred to be bigger have also been bred to be better tasting.
 Many ornamental varieties of crabapples have been bred to have attractive flowers and nothing else.
 This means that the fruit of crabapple trees, for the most part, is not especially good tasting.
 Eating crabapples won't make you sick, but you may not enjoy the experience.

 Eating Fruit of Crabapple Trees